Associated Families of Surfaces in Warped Products and Homogeneous Spaces: Abstract

 \section{Abstract}

-We classify Riemannian surfaces admitting associated families in three dimensional homogeneous spaces with four-dimensional isometry groups and in a wide family of (semi-Riemannian) warped products, with an extra natural condition.
-We prove that, provided the surface is not totally umbilical, such families exist in both cases if and only if the ambient manifold is a product and the surface is minimal.
-In particular, this shows that there exists no associated families of surfaces with rotating structure vector field in the Heisenberg group.
+We classify Riemannian surfaces admitting associated families in three dimensional homogeneous spaces with four-dimensional isometry groups and in a wide family of (semi-Riemannian) warped products, with an extra natural condition (namely, rotating structure vector field).
+We prove that, provided the surface is not totally umbilical, such families exist in both cases if, and only if, the ambient manifold is a product and the surface is minimal.
+In particular, there exists no associated families of surfaces with rotating structure vector field in the Heisenberg group.